streetwriters/notesnook/docs/backup-restore.md

 ---

 ## How to Backup your notes
-It's always good to take a backup of your data so in case you lose access to your account, you don't lose your data.
-Backing up your data is really simple.
+It is always a good practice to take a backup of your data so in case you lose access to your account, you don't lose your notes.
+Backing up your data is very simple in notesnook.

 +++ Desktop/Web
 1. Go to Settings from Sidebar